jakejarvis/rdapper/README.md

 ### Edge runtimes (e.g., Vercel Edge)

-WHOIS requires a raw TCP connection over port 43 via `node:net`, which is not available on edge runtimes.
-This package lazily loads `node:net` only when the WHOIS code path runs.
-To use rdapper safely on edge:
+WHOIS requires a raw TCP connection over port 43 via `node:net`, which is not available on edge runtimes. rdapper lazily loads `node:net` only when the WHOIS path is taken.

-- Prefer RDAP only:
+- Prefer RDAP only on edge:

 ```ts
 import { lookupDomain } from "rdapper";